romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 });
 ```

-## createMany
+## createMany, insertMany

 [//]: # 'has JSDoc'

-`createMany` will create a batch of records.
+`createMany` and `insertMany` will create a batch of records.

-Each column may be set with a specific value, a raw SQL, or a query, the same as in [create](#create).
+Each column may be set with a specific value, a raw SQL, or a query, the same as in [create](#create-insert).

 In case one of the objects has fewer fields, the `DEFAULT` SQL keyword will be placed in its place in the `VALUES` statement.